hkessener/fritzen/README.md

     --serverproto

-        Serve files for fritzbox either with HTTP or HTTPS protocol (default: http).
+        Serve files for FRITZ!Box either with HTTP or HTTPS protocol (default: http).
 The module HTTP::Daemon::SSL is required for HTTPS.
 Use http if the installation of HTTP::Daemon::SSL fails on your system and edit Fritzen/Common.pm to set "SSL_AVAILABLE => 0".

     --serveraddr

-        Serve files for fritzbox with this IP address (default: auto-discovered IPv4 address of your system)
+        Serve files for FRITZ!Box with this IP address (default: auto-discovered IPv4 address of your system)

     --serverport

-        Serve files for fritzbox with this TCP port (default: 8888)
+        Serve files for FRITZ!Box with this TCP port (default: 8888)

     --sslcertfile